Why DVD drive not showing up in Windows 10?

 Hopefully your problem can be fixed with one of above methods.
 If so, well done and congratulations.
 But just to let you know, there are a variety of reasons can cause DVD drive not showing up in windows 10.
 It's not surprising that you'll find yourself in the same or similar situation again.

-So in addition to practical solutions, a preventive strategy is also necessary in my opinion.
-For example, if you create a system backup before any failure occurs, you can easily restore it to a healthy state when needed.
-This way you don't have to work hard finding the cause of the problem and trying the corresponding solution.
+So in addition to effective fixes, a preventive strategy is also necessary.
+If you create a system backup in advance, you can easily restore the system to a healthy state when problem occurs.

 To realize this idea, the only thing you need is a reliable and easy-to-use Windows backup tool like AOMEI Backupper Standard.
 First of all, it’s a freeware so you don’t need to pay for basic functions we need here.
 It also provide flexible options and plans to suit your different situations.
 With the Schedule feature, you can even run the system backup task automatically on a regular basis.

 1. Download, install and launch this software, go to Backup interface and choose System Backup.

 2. Select a destination directory as you like such as local disk, external hard drives, USB, cloud drives, NAS, etc. If you want to distinguish this task easier, edit the Task Name.